The Science Behind Late Season Purple Soybean Stems

 Authors

-Xavier A. Phillips, Iowa State University; Daren Mueller, Iowa State University; Shawn Conley, University of Wisconsin-Madison; and Adam Sisson, Iowa State University.
+Xavier A. Phillips, formerly with Iowa State University; Daren Mueller, Iowa State University; Shawn Conley, University of Wisconsin-Madison; and Adam Sisson, Iowa State University.

 Reviewers